 Takekazu Kitagishi, Yusuke Saski and Masahiro Matsui started the company based on their work together in the Koshizuka Lab at the University of Tokyo.
-The research theme of the lab is the social implementation of artificial intelligence and the.
+The research theme of the lab is the social implementation of artificial intelligence and the Internet of Things.
 The team is working on a dashboard that would collect this information for monitoring.

 SEE: COVID-19 workplace policy (TechRepublic Premium)

 The company said in a press release that using this tactic to measure crowd size preserves privacy as compared to using cameras for the same task.
 Also, the solution has the potential to be cheaper to implement because it integrates into existing Wi-Fi installations as opposed to requiring entirely new infrastructure.

 The team showed off its product at SxSW 2021, which is a virtual event this year.
 Wi-Monitor was part of the Todai To Texas program at the University of Tokyo.
 The project brings new initiatives and startups to Austin for the event each year.

 Kitagishi founded Wi-Monitor and studied public health as an undergraduate student.
 He is currently studying computer science in a graduate degree program at the University of Tokyo.
 According to a press release from the company, he was motivated by the pandemic to create a low-cost and easy-to-implement solution to help city leaders and business owners adjust to the new demands of living with COVID-19.